 His journeys established South America as a field for scientific exploration.

 Global warming be damned.
 The 19th century biologist Louis Agassiz who studied Alpine glaciers was the first to propose that the Earth had been subject what phenomena in the past?

 If Jane Goodall is to chimpanzees, Birutė Galdikas, who worked for a long time in Borneo is to what animal?

 Famously explained by the ethologist Karl von Frisch, 'waggle dance' is a term used to describe the figure-eight dance of which creature?

 By performing this dance, successful foragers can share with their hive mates information about the direction and distance to patches of flowers yielding nectar and pollen, to water sources, or to new housing locations.

-In biology, the theory of recapitulation that states that an animal's development from embryo to adult resembles the stages in the evolution of its ancestors is commonly expressed as what three word phrase?
+In biology, the theory that states that an animal's development from embryo to adult resembles the stages in the evolution of its ancestors is commonly expressed as what three word phrase?

 "Ontogeny recapitulates phylogeny"

 There are several examples of embryonic stages showing features of ancestral organisms, but a 'strong' formulation of the concept has been discredited.